 If someone is smoking chemicals and/or vaping, they may not care about the various chemicals being spewed into the air by factories.
-Those factory chemicals contribute to air pollution, displace oxygen, and are linked to a host of human ailments.
+Those chemicals contribute to air pollution, displace oxygen, and are linked to a host of human ailments.

 We cannot live healthfully on the planet without the trees.
 More on that here: Are you calling me a Tree Hugger?